 Students complete a minimum 40 hour internship that relates to their selected career academy.
 Internships provide students with an opportunity to explore and validate their career interests in a real work environment.
-Although the internship and Hō'ike Nui topics do not have to relate, students are encouraged to explore and discuss possible connections between internship and Hō'ike Nui with KSM's Career Liaison (Internship Coordinator) and their Hō'ike Nui advisor.
+Although the internship and Hō'ike Nui topics do not have to relate, students are encouraged to explore and discuss possible connections between internship and Hō'ike Nui with their Hō'ike Nui advisor.
 Students may intern during one of the intersessions in their junior year and should aim to complete interning by the summer before their senior year.